The following article is being reproduced on our site with the kind permission of the American Racing Pigeon Union

 Registered racing pigeons are admired by fanciers for their superb athleticism, determination, and loyalty to their home lofts and owners.
 Because they are expected to race home from distances up to 600 miles in a day, racing pigeons must be in perfect health, well fed and cared for daily.

 Registered racing pigeon fanciers are expected to meet a higher standard than those set for the maintenance and care of other birds.
 The registered racing pigeon is an athlete.
-Racing pigeons compare favorably with other birds kept by the Am
+Racing pigeons compare favorably with other birds kept by the American public.
+Considering cage bird and birds of prey (hawks and falcons) kept for falconry and propagation, racing pigeons meet and exceed most of the same legal and general maintenance requirements.

 1. Registered racing pigeons are banded as very young birds to permanently register them and mark them for record keeping and racing purposes, as are cage and falconry birds.